greenpeace/gpes-bigquery-recipes/upload-custom-transactional.md

 ## 5 - Clean

-Delete the **CSV files** from Google Cloud Storage, as you pay storage space.
+If the import went well you should delete the **CSV files** from Google Cloud Storage, as you pay storage space.